docker-community-leaders/community/pages/handbooks/java/readme.md

 ### Features of this workshop

 - Audience : 5 to 100
-- Technical Skills Required : Basic knowledge of JAVA, Docker 101
+- Technical Skills Required : Basic knowledge of Linux & JAVA
 - Length : 4 hours (including coffe and lunch breaks)